Production Scheduling

 For non repetitive processes you can use project management scheduling

 The ideal of "Lean Production" is lot size of 1 but this is not always possible when change-over time is significant.
-This change-over involves loading different components and changing jigs or molds.
-When change over or setup time is significantly higher than process time we are forced to work with larger lot sizes.

 One way to minimize lot size is to minimize setup time.
 The SMED (Single Minute Exchange of Dies) methodology has been very successful to reduce setup times from hours to minutes.